AliceSuckling/emoji-mastermind/README.md

-# mastermind
+# emoji-mastermind

 ## Development
-To run the development server use `npm start`.
+To run the development server use `npm start` or `yarn run start`, after `install`.
 This will initialize the webpack dev server on `localhost:8001`.
 This has been set up with [react component hot loading](https://github.com/gaearon/react-hot-loader).

-## Build / Production
-To build the application for production/deployment, run `npm run build`.
-This will bundle the application and compress all files.
-The `dist/` directory will be created containing the application.

 ## Testing
 ### Karma / Unit Testing